 A Certificate of Achievement can be obtained upon completion of the 33-unit major listed below.
 The Associate in Science Degree may be obtained by completing a total of 60 units, including the major, general education requirements, and electives.
+All courses in the major must be completed with a grade of C or better or a P if the course is taken on a Pass/No Pass basis.

-Students who complete the Certificate of Achievement/Associate Degree will be able to:
+Students who complete the Web Development and Administration Certificate of Achievement/Associate Degree will be able to: